20 Questions for Politial Candidates

 I Wrote a Dirty Joke

-The Chief (or at least he looked like the Chief because he had the most ornate jewelry, and because he called himself the Chief) spoke relatively good English and said to them, “You have despoiled our sacred idol by touching it and you must pay the penalty or die.”
+The Chief (or at least he looked like the Chief because he had the most ornate jewelry, and because he called himself the Chief) said to them, “You have despoiled our sacred idol by touching it and you must pay the penalty or die.”

 Not keen on dying, the husband said, “We’re sorry we touched your idol.
 We will pay the penalty.”
 He was hoping it was something he could put on his American Express.

-“Because you have both touched the idol, tonight you must sexually satisfy all the adults in the village.
+“Because you have both touched the idol, tonight you must satisfy in the art of love all the adults in the village.
 Your wife with the men, you with the women.”

 They reluctantly agreed and went to their separate huts where they fulfilled their obligations as best they could.